tracylooloo/SecurityThiefDemo/README.md

 < You can also explain the development process here >
 ##### Alexa Skill One: Phone trigger
 This was made by linking my Amazon Alexa account to an IFTTT applet and adjusting the settings in the IFTTT applet.

+##### Alexa Skill Two: Car Hacker
+Let's say there is someone who wants to hack your car and needs to know your car model and other private information that is difficult to find.
+The

 #### Hardware Wiring Diagram